-At the Inter-Benchmark spring 2016, inclusion of ages 1-2 in the SAM assessment showed a very high observation uncertainty for both ages and it was decided not to use the survey in the default SAM assessment.
+At the Inter-Benchmark spring 2016, inclusion of ages 1-2 in the SAM assessment showed a very high observation uncertainty for both ages and it was decided not to use the survey in the default SAM assessment (ICES, 2016a).

-The indices of 1 and 2 groups blue whiting are presented in Table D2.
+The blue whiting indices of 1 and 2 age groups are presented in Table D2.